 Animation for the sake of “cool” can often hurt conversions since it’s distracting, but not always.
-There are 4 ways animation, when used properly, can actually strengthen UX.
+There are four ways animation, when used properly, can actually strengthen user experience.
 And better user experience can lead to higher conversions.

 New web development capabilities allow for animations to be implemented easily.
 CSS3 has an entire library of animation functions that can be used on any element of the page.
 This means that animation is accessible to almost any website, and not just advanced web and mobile apps.

 Here are some rules to follow when implementing animation into your digital designs.

 1. Use loading sequences that keep users interested

 Animation can keep the user engaged even before the website fully loads.
 This keeps users from leaving too soon.
 Even a one second increase in load time can equal a 7% loss in conversions.
 Animation can hide this load time by visually occupying the user.

 Here are three ways to do it.